Ibarapa Central

 Ibarapa Central is a Local Government Area in Oyo State, Nigeria.
 The Ibarapa central consist of Igbo-Ora and Idere town.
 Its headquarter is in the town of Igbo-Ora.

 It has an area of 440 km^{2} and a population of 102,979 at the 2006 census.
 In 2018 the population is estimated to be around 322,189 people.

-The local population is almost made up of Ibarapa people Who are in turn, a Yoruba ethnic group.
+The local population is made up predominantly of Ibarapa people, who are in turn a Yoruba ethnic subgroup.

 The postal code of the area is 201.